Choi-SeokHeum/sample/README.md

 Configuration file element explanation:
 * DataStoreLocation
  - Insert a full path to store the needed files in DataStore module(Storage Path).
- - Insert the "/" character at the end of the path.
 * MaxFileSize
  - Insert a size that can store the maximum amount of data in the file.
 * MaxSotrageSize